CSCfi/hpc-containers/index.md

 ```

-## Docker and OCI containers
-In this section, we demonstrate how to use Docker and Podman with Apptainer.
-We use Docker to create containers in Docker format and Podman to create container in OCI format.
-We show how to them convert these containers into the Apptainer containers.
-We also show how to store containers into GitHub container registry.

 ## Defining containers in Dockerfile format
 We can define containers for Docker and Podman using the dockerfile format.
 For complete reference to dockerfile format, we recommend the [official documentation](https://docs.docker.com/reference/dockerfile/).